nanthakumarg/spring-project-management/README.md

 A Simple Spring Project for Learning.

-Follow Below steps to the application,
+Follow Below steps to run the application,

 ```
 make 				//will build application